hpc2n/gpu-course/hands-ons/4.advanced/3.pipeline/README.md

        all buffers.

-     - Modify the main `for` loop thus that during the first iteration the variable `stream` point to the stream `stream1`.
+     - Modify the main `for` loop thus that during the first iteration the variable `stream` points to the stream `stream1`.
 Also, set the pointers `_B` and `_C` to point to `_B1` and `_C2`, respectively.

      - Swap `stream`, `_B` and `_C` after each iteration.
 That is (`stream`, `_B`, `_C`) should alternate between (`stream1`, `_B1`, `_C1`) and
        (`stream2`, `_B2`, `_C2`).

-    Since the two stream operate independently from each other, computations and transfers from one stream can overlap with the computation and transfers from the other stream.
+    Since the two streams operate independently from each other, computations and transfers from one stream can overlap with the computation and transfers from the other stream.